JEWISH GENEALOGICAL SOCIETY, INC,

 Section 1.
 The President shall be the principal executive officer with the responsibility for general supervision of the affairs of the Society.
 The President shall preside at all meetings of the Society and of the Executive Council.
 The President shall appoint all committee chairpersons and shall serve ex officio on all committees except the Nominating Committee.

 Section 2.
-The Vice Presidents shall substitute in the absence of the President and shall carry out responsibilities that may be assigned to them by the President or the Executive Council.
+The Nominating Committee shall propose a slate of officers plus nine members of the Executive Council and shall furnish its results to the Secretary no later than October 31.
 In addition, the Membership Vice President shall be responsible for maintaining an up-to-date JGS membership roster, and such other functions related to overall JGS membership.
 The Program Vice President shall be responsible for developing monthly JGS programs, including securing guest speakers and such other functions necessary for successful programs.
 The Communications Vice President shall be responsible for planning and executing public outreach in support of JGS Program and Membership activities, and shall collaborate with the President in overseeing the publication of Dorot, the content of the JGS website and other publications that may be prepared in the future.

 Section 3.
 The Secretary shall keep a record of the proceedings of the Society and of the Executive Council and shall carry out any necessary correspondence on behalf of the Society.